lewagon/dotfiles/04-Front-End/02-CSS-components/04-Airbnb-homepage/README.md

 </div>
 ```

-Now the CSS code using flexbox:
+Now add the CSS code for your flexbox:

 ```css
 .cards {